 They are an independent charity that aims to improve the educational standards and well-being of children and young people through supporting and promoting outstanding governance in all state-funded schools, including academies and free schools.
 They do this by providing information, advice and guidance; by undertaking research and by delivering face to face training, e-learning and consultancy services.

-We also run national conferences, and a number of regional events.
-The NGA is not aligned to any political party; we work closely with, and lobby, government and the major educational bodies to ensure that the views of governors and trustees are fully represented in the national arena.
+They also run national conferences, and a number of regional events.
+The NGA is not aligned to any political party; they work closely with, and lobby, government and the major educational bodies to ensure that the views of governors and trustees are fully represented in the national arena.

 Bolton has corporate membership with the NGA and also works in partnership by brokering the Learning Link e-learning package for all Bolton schools and academies.
 Through the Governance Training Officer, Bolton Governance Services is also an accredited provider for the National Chairs’ Development Programme.